muygalan/100-days-of-code/log.md

 **Thoughts:** Having had previous experience learning HTML in my past, it's honestly difficult for me to fall head over heels with any 'one' online course because I feel I have gained valuable bits of information from a culmination of resources (i.e. books, youtube, websites, udemy, etc.) No method seems to be one-stop shop, but I'm hoping Udacity proves to be a valuable investment.

+### Day 2: February 2nd, 2018

+**Today's Progress**: Today I completed the "HTML Syntax Problem Set".
+It featured an extension called the Udacity Front End Feedback Extension found in the Chrome Web Store.
+It basically gives you feedback on if you're coding the exercises correctly.
+(Pretty cool.)
+I went through and succeeding with the following: Making Header sizes 1-4, HTML Tree Structures, Hyperlinks, Images, Relatives/External Paths, Figure/Figcaption, and finally mockup to website.

+**Thoughts:** By the end of the this particual track, I must admit I am enjoying the flow and the learning process Udacity has implemented thus far.
+Fingers crossed this continues as such! ✌

 ---

 ### Day 0: February 30, 2016 (Example 1)